 Mechanical Advantage of a Lever

-Here in this post we discuss on the definition of lever (what is lever in Physics), types of lever, Mechanical Advantage of levers, the Effort arm, Load arm for different types of lever and equilibrium of lever.
+Here in this post we discuss on the definition of lever (what is lever in Physics), types of lever, Mechanical Advantage of levers with its equation or formula, the Effort arm, Load arm for different types of lever and equilibrium of lever.

 A lever is a simple machine which is basically a rigid rod which can rotate on a point on itself.
 That point or pivot is called Fulcrum (F).
 A lever is used to lift a load (L) by applying a force or effort (E).